-The restaurants in Disney Springs and the Swan & Dolphin hotels use other reservation services like Open Table or you can call them directly to book.
+Many of the restaurants in Disney Springs and the Swan & Dolphin hotels use other reservation services like Open Table or you can call them directly to book.
 Some keep a separate reservation inventory across the different systems, and you might find they have an open table if you speak with them directly.
 And you don’t have to worry about charges for not showing up to a reservation!

 Dining Without Reservations

 Even with no dining reservation, not all hope is completely lost.
 With a little work, you won’t have to eat quick service Disney hot dogs for the entire trip and you can still get into a table service restaurant without a reservation.

 Again, we do not recommend this method as the choices will be extremely limited, but somewhat doable.